 Apple pie is such a nostalgic dessert.
 There is really nothing like it that gives you that homey feeling and warms you up all the way to your toes.
 Sweet and tart apples with cinnamon in a buttery crust?
 Yum.

-There is something special about creating delicious food with hands, eating your creations, and then sharing them with your favorite people.
+There is something special about creating delicious food with your hands, eating your creations, and then sharing them with your favorite people.

-I love how OXO makes creating a trickier dessert, like pie, into something much easier.
+Having the right tools to make apple pie is essential.
 Especially for someone who may not be familiar with pie and is intimidated, or for my girls as they learn and develop their skills in the kitchen.

 I hope you enjoy this homemade apple pie recipe as much as my family has.

-Tips For Making Homemade Apple Pie
+Tips For Making Apple Pie From Scratch

 - Pick the right apples.
 Not every apple is great for baking.
 Check out my recommendations below.